HDMA-SDSU/HealthWebMapper2/README.md

 ## Follow-up Survey

-To help us improve HealthWebMapper, we invite you to take a short survey about user experience
+To help us improve HealthWebMapper, we invite you to take a short [online survey](https://arcg.is/18jquO) tell us your experience about HealthWebMapper2.0

 URL: https://arcg.is/18jquO